 From the outset there have been many successes in AI: the programs developed by researchers in the field are able to perform the tasks they have been assigned to do.
-For example, the SHRDLU program developed by Terry Winograd (1972), is able to question its motivations and therefore has something which somewhat resembles "self-awareness"; these two properties allow the program to engage in a truly constructive conversation with the user, and this was one of the first instances of this behaviour in the field of AI.
-For illustrative purposes, here is the sort of discussion that a user can have with SHRDLU:(6)
+For example, the SHRDLU program developed by Terry Winograd (1972), is able to question its motivations and therefore has something which somewhat resembles "self-awareness"; these two properties allow

 "23.
 Had you touched any pyramid before you put the green one on the little cube?
 YES, THE GREEN ONE [...].
 24. When did you pick it up?
 WHILE I WAS STACKING UP THE RED CUBE, A LARGE RED BLOCK AND A LARGE GREEN CUBE [...].
 25. Why? [...]
 TO GET RID OF IT [...].
 26. Why did you do that?
 TO CLEAN OFF THE RED CUBE [...].
 29. Why did you do that?
 BECAUSE YOU ASKED ME TO.
-(Winograd, 1972, p.
+(Winograd, 1972. p.
 13).

 As impressive as that may seem at a basic level, the problem is that this conversation can only truly be considered constructive within the bounds of the microworld in which SHRDLU develops i.e., a virtual environment formed of several cubes, cones and spheres, a "toy world" you might say (Cardon, Cointet & Mazières, 2018).
-As explained previously, AI is an experimental discipline.
+As explained previously, Al is an experimental discipline.
 In this respect, any successes, no matter their significance, are quickly overshadowed by failures: progress is systematically a reminder to those who make it of how many of their goals are far from being achieved.
 To understand this last point, we would now like to focus on the case of the Berkeley Artificial Intelligence Research (BAIR) Lab.
 The BAIR Lab is an equally insightful and interesting case of understanding the limitations and benefits of Al's experimental nature.